-Lowering high blood pressure is a great way to improve your health.
+Lowering your blood pressure if it is too high is a great way to improve your health.
 According to the World Health Organization, 7 million people die each year from conditions related to high blood pressure.

-Reducing high blood pressure can reduce the risk of heart attack, stroke, and other health problems.
+Reducing high blood pressure can mean reducing the risk of heart attack, stroke, and other health problems.

-There are many ways to lower your blood pressure.
-Here are some important ideas you can discuss with your doctor.
+There are many ways how to lower your blood pressure.
+Here we present some of the most important as ideas you can discuss with your doctor.

 If you are concerned that it is too high, the Signs of High Blood Pressure may be of interest.